 Throughout the research and development, Becoming US partnered with a number of different organizations, including the University of Maryland, the National Park Service, the Smithsonian Center for Learning and Digital Access, the National Museum of the American Indian, the Smithsonian Center for Folklife and Cultural Heritage, and Smithsonian Affiliations.
 The Becoming US team has presented its work and received feedback at national conferences such as the National Council for the Social Studies, the 1882 Foundation annual symposium, and the American Association for State and Local History.

-The creators of this project are Magdalena Mieri, director of Latino Program and Civic Engagement Projects; Lauren Safranek, project coordinator, Division of Cultural and Community Life; Orlando Serrano, Jr., PhD, manager of Youth and Teacher Programs; Jordan Grant, Digital Experience assistant; Emily Chiariello, independent curriculum writer; Leslie Poster and Judie Evans, editors; and an amazing group of interns who spent numerous hours conducting research, identifying images, and facilitating meetings.
+The creators of this project are Magdalena Mieri, director of Latino Program and Civic Engagement Projects; Lauren Safranek, project coordinator, Division of Cultural and Community Life; Orlando Serrano, Jr., PhD, manager of Youth and Teacher Programs; Jordan Grant, Digital Experience specialist; Emily Chiariello, independent curriculum writer; Leslie Poster and Judie Evans, editors; and an amazing group of interns who spent numerous hours conducting research, identifying images, and facilitating meetings.